 3.2.3.2 The creator is a University employee but the work to be performed falls outside the normal scope of the Creator's University employment or for which there is additional remuneration (see Section 2.6. above), or

 3.2.3.3 Commissioned Work agreements shall specify that the Creator shall convey by assignment, if necessary, such rights as are required by the University.

+The creator has specified in an agreement that the attendant Intellectual Propert rights be assigned to the University.

+3.2.3.4 In all cases of paragraph 3.2, such Commissioned Work shall be negotiated between the University and the Creator(s), and documented in a written agreement.

-3.2.4 The University reserve the right to pursue multiple forms of legal protection of its Intellectual Property concomitantly if available. (e.g. computer software may be protected by copyright and patent).
+3.2.4 The University and the creator(s) reserve the right to pursue multiple forms of legal protection of its Intellectual Property concomitantly if available. (e.g. computer software may be protected by copyright and patent).

 3.2.5 University-owned copyrightable work shall be protected by copyright notice in the name of the Board of Trustees of the California State University.
 Such copyright notice shall be composed and affixed in accordance with the United States Copyright Law.
 Registration of the copyright for University-owned works shall be in accordance with the operational guidelines and procedures established by the Provost or designee.
 The University may also decide to release a work to the public domain and if so, should so indicate.

 3.2.6 Creators of Intellectual Property, regardless of whether patented or not, which produce a taxable income, must repay the State of California for any expenses incurred by the University, including but not limited to expenses incurred in support of the research leading to the creation of the Intellectual Property, to obtain patent or similar protection, or in furtherance of production, marketing, or sales of products incorporating the Intellectual Property.

+3.2.6 The University shall be entitled to no rights or ownership for artistic creations, performances, or related creative or scholarly work presented in university spaces or created by university faculty, staff, or students unless there is a preexisting contract stating otherwise.

 3.3 Student Copyrightable Works